TIPS FOR CRAFTSMEN ON THE WORKING OF BONE, HORN & RESIN IVORY.

 Keeping moving air and direct sunlight away from ivory is a good idea.
 A curio cabinet is a good place to display ivory items as there is no moving air.
 In dry times one can place a cup of water in the cabinet to bring up the humidity with ease.
 Keep in mind , all of these precautions are for " big ivory " such as knife handles, gun grips, etc..
 Items such as pool cue sticks are far less susceptible to needing this care because the ivory has not been buffed but has been sealed over with a clear finish - thus protecting it from the open air.

 Given the precautions one would think ivory is not a desirable material but rather the opposite is true.
 Once an item is made of ivory, with minimal care, it will give long lasting beauty and joy to you .
 Given its' longevity you can expect a well made ivory item to last indefinitely.
 Archaeologists unearth ivory items with frequency that date back to the dawn of human civilization.
 The oldest known piece of artwork created by man was made of ancient mammoth ivory.
 The oldest known piece of artwork that depicts a human form is also of ivory.
 Man has been working ivory for tens of thousands of years.
-Ivory workers are normal - animal rights people are nuts.
-All cultures, ancient and modern, have utilized and treasured ivory and the Romans considered ivory to be the noblest of all materials on earth.
+All cultures, ancient and modern, have utilized and treasured ivory and the Romans considered ivory to be the most noble of all the materials on earth.

 Dover , Ohio